JamieMouse/Grilled-Cheese/Readme.md

 I can make no guarantee's behind this code.
 I followed the f-chat rules and protocol to the best of my ability, and in some cases gave the bot even more strict requirements than f-chat demands.
 It should be able to interact safely with f-chat.
 If you run your own version of this bot, be sure to read the f-chat rules regarding bots and only join this bot to a private channel that you own.

-The author of this repository takes no responsibility for administrative action taken against accounts running
+The author of this repository takes no responsibility for administrative action taken against accounts running their own copy of Grilled Cheese.
+I did my best to follow the rules and documentation, but there are no guarantee's with f-list.

 https://wiki.f-list.net/Code_of_Conduct#Bots